 At this stage, people have narrowed down their options.
-From our example, since you are carrying the Super Awesome Dog Food Brand, you are inclined to your customers buying dog food, rather than other the alternatives like feeding raw meat.
+From our example, since you are carrying the Super Awesome Dog Food Brand, you are inclined to your target audience buying dog food, rather than other the alternatives like feeding raw meat.

 But don’t forget, within the dog food category, there are still a lot of other options — Pedigree, Royal Canin, Holistic, etc. You’re simply one of their options.

 Stage 5: Most Aware

 People at this stage are fully aware of you, your brand, and what you have to offer.